kubernetes/dns/README.md

    The image SHAs should be added to `images/k8s-staging-dns/images.yaml`.
 6. Submit a PR for the kubernetes/kubernetes repository to switch to the new version of the containers.
+7. Images will be available in the repo k8s.gcr.io/dns/.
+The node-cache image with tag 1.15.14 can be found at k8s.gcr.io/dns/k8s-dns-node-cache:1.15.14.
+Older versions are at k8s.gcr.io/k8s-dns-node-cache:<TAG>